VariantSync/DiffDetective/README.md

 ### Documentation

-DiffDetective's code base is documented with javadoc and can be accessed on this [website][documentation].
-Interesting classes of our library are:
+DiffDetective is documented with javadoc.
+The documentation can be accessed on this [website][documentation].
+Notable classes of our library are:
 - [DiffTree](https://variantsync.github.io/DiffDetective/docs/javadoc/org/variantsync/diffdetective/diff/difftree/DiffTree.html) and [DiffNode](https://variantsync.github.io/DiffDetective/docs/javadoc/org/variantsync/diffdetective/diff/difftree/DiffNode.html) implement variation tree diffs from our paper.
 A variation tree diff is represented by an instance of the `DiffTree` class.
 It stores the root node of the diff and offers various methods to parse, traverse, and analyze variation tree diffs. `DiffNode`s represent individual nodes within a variation tree diff.
 - [Validation](https://variantsync.github.io/DiffDetective/docs/javadoc/org/variantsync/diffdetective/validation/Validation.html) contains the main method for our validation.
 - [ProposedElementaryPatterns](https://variantsync.github.io/DiffDetective/docs/javadoc/org/variantsync/diffdetective/pattern/elementary/proposed/ProposedElementaryPatterns.html) holds the catalog of nine edit patterns we proposed in our paper.
 It implements the interface [ElementaryPatternCatalogue](https://variantsync.github.io/DiffDetective/docs/javadoc/org/variantsync/diffdetective/pattern/elementary/ElementaryPatternCatalogue.html), which allows to define custom pattern catalogs.